Senioritis

-Senioritis is the colloquial name for the decreased motivation toward studies displayed by students who are nearing the end of their high school, college, and graduate school careers, or the end of the school year in general, though is mostly said to occur in senior-level students.
-Senioritis is not a professionally recognized medical condition, but a colloquial term (in the United States and Canada) that combines the word senior with the suffix -itis, which technically denotes inflammation but refers to a general illness in colloquial speech.
+Senioritis is the colloquial name for the decreased motivation toward education felt by students who are nearing the end of their high school, college, graduate school careers, or the end of a school year in general.
+Senioritis can, however, be described for any grade, although mostly said to occur in senior-level students.
+Senioritis is not a recognized medical condition, but a colloquial term (in the United States and Canada) that combines the word senior with the suffix -itis, which technically denotes inflammation but refers to a general illness in colloquial speech.

 Consequences

-In more serious cases, where students allow their grades to drop significantly, to the point of even failing, universities may rescind offers of admission.
-Nonetheless, most colleges rarely rescind, and even the most elite schools only revoke a very small number of students.
-Neglect towards schoolwork in high school may cause incoming college freshmen not to be as adequately prepared for the rigor of college level studies, and may decrease their ability to gain entrance scholarships.
+In serious cases where students allow their grades to drop significantly, universities may rescind offers of admission.
+Nonetheless, most colleges rarely rescind admission offers, and even the most elite schools only revoke them from a very small number of students.

-The time gap between college and university admissions, which are usually decided by March or April, and final exams, which usually are not until early May (e.g. Advanced Placement and International Baccalaureate classes), provides a challenge to seniors who may be feeling unmotivated toward their schooling.
+The time gap between college and university admissions, which are usually decided by March or April, and final exams, which usually are not until early May (e.g. Advanced Placement and International Baccalaureate classes), is a challenge to seniors who may be feeling unmotivated toward their schooling.

 Strategies to avoid senioritis

-There are four ways in which anyone dealing with potential seniorities can try, in order to avoid it all together.
-Starting with setting goals for yourself, including both short and long term, in hopes to keep yourself motivated.
-The second strategy being taking a break and resetting your mind and body, by assigning yourself study breaks, and breaks to go do something fun and not academic.
-Strategy number three being all about rewarding your accomplishment, no matter the size.
-This one will help maintain as sense of pride and acknowledge what you have done.
-Lastly, not staying in the same spot for too long.
-This one is big for those who like to spend hours on end studying in one location.
-Change up your spot to keep the knowledge flowing.
+There are several strategies by which an individual with senioritis can mitigate its impact.
+For example, setting goals, including both short and long term, could motivate the student to remain on track to achieve their academic pursuits.
+Another strategy is taking breaks during mentally exhausting tasks, which could potentially alleviate some sensations of stress, and decrease educational burnout.
+One could also reward their accomplishments, no matter the size.
+This one can provide a sense of pride and help the person acknowledge what they have done.
+Lastly, an individual could avoid remaining in the same spot for too long.